-During FY2016 the bond proceeds pools reported \$10 million in earnings.
-At fiscal year end, the bond proceeds pools had \$4.6 million in unrealized gains.
+During FY2017 the bond proceeds pools reported \$10.3 million in earnings.
+At fiscal year end, the bond proceeds pools had \$2.3 million in unrealized losses, based on mark-to-market.
+By holding through maturity, no loss is anticipated.